-1.7 It is important to distinguish between obligations under the ATI Regulations/Directive and network access that may be required pursuant to the European Framework for electronic communications networks and services.
-Under the European Framework, Ofcom is required to review certain markets every three years, and where an operator is found to have significant market power (SMP) in a relevant market, we are required to impose SMP conditions on that operator to address the competition problems arising from the SMP.
+1.7 It is important to distinguish between obligations under the ATI Regulations/Directive and network access that may be required pursuant to the European framework for electronic communications networks and services.
+Under the EU Regulatory Framework For Electronic Communications (the European Framework)3, Ofcom is required to review certain markets periodically, and where an operator is found to have significant market power (SMP) in a relevant market, we are required to impose SMP conditions on that operator to address the competition problems arising from the SMP.
 These conditions usually include a requirement for the SMP operator to offer network access (which may include access to its physical infrastructure), as well as obligations relating to the pricing and terms of such access.
 Access to physical infrastructure under the ATI Regulations/Directive is intended to reduce the cost of deploying high-speed electronic communications network.
-The ATI Regulations/Directive create a series of rights and corresponding obligations which it is envisaged will provide a basis for commercial negotiations, and where agreements can not be reached the ATI Regulations/Directive provide for a dispute resolution regime to resolve disagreements.
+The ATI Regulations/Directive create a series of rights and corresponding obligations which it is envisaged will provide a basis for commercial negotiations, and where agreements cannot be reached the ATI Regulations/Directive provide for a dispute resolution regime to resolve disagreements.
 The obligations created by the ATI Regulations/Directive are not related to any finding of SMP, nor intended to address competition problems in markets.